Semna Despatches

 The Semna Despatches are a group of papyri that deals with observations of people in and around the forts of the Semna gorge.
 The fortresses were positioned at Semna because of the expansion of Egypt into Lower Nubia by Senusret III, and were a means of protecting and controlling access into Egypt.
-The Semna Despatches record the movements of people around the Semna Gorge, and reports their activity's back to an unnamed official in Thebes.
+The Semna Despatches record the movements of people around the Semna Gorge, and reports their activity to an unnamed official in Thebes.
 Many of the Despatches deal with people who had come to the forts to trade with the Egyptians while others talk about patrols that had gone out and found people in the surrounding desert.
 The Semna Despatches provides the bulk of information that pertains to the administrative functions of the forts around the Semna Gorge.

 The Semna Despatches form one of very few records that tell us about what the forts around the Semna Gorge did, and what life was like in the forts.
 These Despatches are therefore very important to us historically, and give us a glimpse into the forts.
-The Despatches also provide a look at the Egyptians attitudes towards the people of Nubia to the south as they record the interactions between Egyptians and Nubians.
+The Despatches also provide a look at the Egyptian attitude toward the people of Nubia to the south as they record the interactions between Egyptians and Nubians.
 These Despatches are now housed in the British Museum.